 - The squeaky wheel gets the grease.
 Ask for what you want, and if you aren't happy with the outcome, ask again.
 Be assertive and stand up for yourself.

 - Don't ever rely on someone else to make you happy.
-If you're not happy now, you won't be happy with a boyfriend or a husband or a best friend or a new cat or new shoes.
+If you're not happy now, you won't be happy with a boyfriend or a girlfriend or a best friend or a new cat or new shoes.
 Be happy with yourself and your Jesus and your cats and the things you already have.

 - Keep your word.
 You are only as good as your word.
 If you say you're going to do something, do it.
 If you commit to help someone, help them.
 Don't back out once you've agreed and given your word.